-Amidst an increasingly complex business landscape, the SME Pro-Enterprise Office serves as the central coordination unit to streamline regulations for small and medium-sized enterprises.
+Amidst an increasingly complex business landscape, the SME Pro-Enterprise Office serves as the central coordination unit to streamline regulatory interactions for small and medium-sized enterprises.

 Established under Enterprise Singapore (EnterpriseSG), the SME PEO serves as the central coordination unit within the Government to help businesses with their feedback on Singapore’s regulations that span multiple government agencies or relate to emerging sectors where regulations are unclear or still being developed.
 This will in turn support SMEs to stay competitive and tap business opportunities.